NetApp/host/README.md

 <a name="requirements-for-eseries-storage-systems"></a>
 ### Requirements for E-Series Storage Systems

-NetApp E-Series E2800 platform or newer
-For older E-Series storage systems use NetApp E-Series SANtricity Web Services Proxy.
+NetApp E-Series E2800 platform or newer (For older platforms, use NetApp E-Series SANtricity Web Services Proxy.)

 <a name="requirements-for-e-series-hosts"></a>
 ### Requirements for E-Series Hosts.